Benders decomposition

 Then, instead of building the subproblem in a function, we build it once here:

-Our function to solve the subproblem is also slightly different.
-First, we need to fix the value of the x_copy
+Our function to solve the subproblem is also slightly different because we need to fix the value of the x_copy

 variables to the value of x